chrisgrieser/shimmering-obsidian/README.md

 	- Use `cmd + return` to open the plugin's GitHub repository instead.
 	- Press `opt + return` to copy the GitHub repository URL to your clipboard.
 - Use `shift` or `cmd + Y` to open a Quick Look Preview of the theme.
 Press `shift` or `cmd + Y` again to close the preview.
-- Only plugins and themes officially included in the community plugins are displayed — plugins solely available via GitHub or still in review will not be shown.
+- Only plugins and themes officially included in the community plugins/themes are displayed — plugins/themes solely available via GitHub or still in review will not be shown.
 - Add "themes" to the keyword to only display themes (i.e., use `op themes` as keyword.).
 - The thousand separator used with the download numbers can be set in the workflow configuration (`thousand_seperator`).